JimBowler82/50-Projects-Repo/README.md

-# Project Repo for 50 Projects in 50 Days
+# Project Repo for 50 Projects in x Days

 This repo holds project folders for my attempts at the 50 projects.
 Each folder is a self contained folder.